-Business and Development Committee member
+Business and Development Committee and Investment Committee member

-John is a chartered insurer and worked most recently as director of Church operations for Ecclesiastical Insurance Office plc.
-He was also General Manager for Methodist Insurance before he retired in 2015 and was appointed a non-executive director.
-He is an Honorary Lay Canon at Gloucester Cathedral, a member of The Dean and Chapter and a Director of Gloucester Cathedral Enterprises Ltd.
+John is a Chartered Insurer and worked most recently as Director of Church Operations for Ecclesiastical Insurance Office plc.
+He was also General Manager for Methodist Insurance plc before he retired in 2015 and was appointed as a non-executive director.
+John is an Honorary Lay Canon at Gloucester Cathedral and a member of The Dean and Chapter.
+He is also a Director of Gloucester Cathedral Enterprises Limited.